Eight Meaningful Ways to Celebrate Hanukkah

 Celebrate Creativity

-There’s so many cool Hanukkah-themed activities on Pinterest, and people are always coming up with such cool things to do.
+There are so many cool Hanukkah-themed activities on Pinterest, and people are always coming up with such cool things to do.
 For us, it’s making menorahs out of everyday things.
 Like legos or paper towel rolls.
-But I’d have to say that my most favorite (revealing my true inner dork here) Is plating the food to look like a menorah.
+But I’d have to say that my favorite (revealing my true inner dork here) Is plating the food to look like a menorah.
 Seriously!
 Google FOOD MENORAHS.
 They are fabulous and mine look nothing like them!
 Lasagna rolls, sushi rolls, pretzel sticks with marshmallow bases.
 It’s a festive culinary rabbit hole and I’m totally here for it.

 Celebrate with Themed Nights